 3. Mushroom Toxicity

-Although some mushrooms are included in human diet, there’re a few species of toxic mushrooms.
+Although some mushrooms are included in the human diet, there’re a few species of toxic mushrooms.
 They are potentially harmful to both humans and animals including bearded dragons when accidentally ingested.

 Out of the common mushroom species, only a few species are lethal.
 Many others will only lead to noticeable symptoms when ingested by humans or animals.
 Distinguishing between edible and poisonous mushrooms is extremely difficult because they share a lot of similarities.